 - Full time employees are entitled to a minimum of four weeks of paid annual leave for each year of completed service, up to 152 hours.
 Part time employees are entitled to a minimum of four weeks of paid annual leave per year paid on a pro rata basis according to the number of hours they are required ordinarily to work in a four week period.
-Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act and the Vehicle Builders Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%.
-Annual leave loading is not paid on pro rata leave paid out on termination. - Annual leave accrues on a weekly basis: - A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - Visit Wageline's Annual Leave Calculation Guide to work out annual leave entitlements. - Wageline's record keeping templates include an annual leave record template. - Specific provisions for annual leave for shift workers apply in the Vehicle Builders Award.
+Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act and the Vehicle Builders Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%. - On termination, annual leave loading of 17.5% is paid out on fully accrued annual leave entitlements for completed years of employment.
+Annual leave loading is not paid on proportionate leave (leave accrued in an incomplete year of employment) on termination. - Annual leave accrues on a weekly basis: - A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - Visit Wageline's Annual Leave Calculation Guide to work out annual leave entitlements. - Wageline's record keeping templates include an annual leave record template. - Specific provisions for annual leave for shift workers apply in the Vehicle Builders Award.
 Please see the award on the WA Industrial Relations Commission website www.wairc.wa.gov.au